GodChosen/kode-kloud-engineer/Linux/README.md

 A developer rose has been assigned Nautilus project temporarily as a backup resource.
 As a temporary resource for this project, we need a temporary user for rose.
 It’s a good idea to create a user with a set expiration date so that the user won't be able to access servers beyond that point.

 Therefore, create a user named rose on the App Server 1.
 Set expiry date to 2021-02-17 in Stratos Datacenter.
 Make sure the user is created as per standard and is in lowercase.

+**#15 Linux User Files**

+There was some users data copied on Nautilus App Server 3 at /home/usersdata location by the Nautilus production support team in Stratos DC.
+Later they found that they mistakenly mixed up different user data there.
+Now they want to filter out some user data and copy it to another location.
+Find the details below:

+On App Server 3 find all files (not directories) owned by user kirsty inside /home/usersdata directory and copy them all while keeping the folder structure (preserve the directories path) to /news directory.

+**#16 Apache Redirect**

+The Nautilus devops team got some requirements related to some Apache config changes.
+They need to setup some redirects for some URLs.
+There might be some more changes need to be done.
+Below you can find more details regarding that:

+httpd is already installed on app server 2.
+Configure Apache to listen on port 6300.

+Configure Apache to add some redirects as mentioned below:

+a.)
+Redirect http://stapp02.stratos.xfusioncorp.com:<Port>/ to http://www.stapp02.stratos.xfusioncorp.com:<Port>/ i.e non www to www.
+This must be a permanent redirect i.e 301

+b.)
+Redirect http://www.stapp02.stratos.xfusioncorp.com:<Port>/blog/ to http://www.stapp02.stratos.xfusioncorp.com:<Port>/news/.
+This must be a temporary redirect i.e 302.

+**#17 Application Security**

+We have a backup management application UI hosted on Nautilus's backup server in Stratos DC.
+That backup management application code is deployed under Apache on the backup server itself, and Nginx is running as a reverse proxy on the same server.
+Apache and Nginx ports are 3003 and 8091, respectively.
+We have iptables firewall installed on this server.
+Make the appropriate changes to fulfill the requirements mentioned below:

+We want to open all incoming connections to Nginx's port and block all incoming connections to Apache's port.
+Also make sure rules are permanent.

+**#18 Linux GPG Encryption**

+We have confidential data that needs to be transferred to a remote location, so we need to encrypt that data.We also need to decrypt data we received from a remote location in order to understand its content.

+On storage server in Stratos Datacenter we have private and public keys stored /home/*_key.asc.
+Use those keys to perform the following actions.

+Encrypt /home/encrypt_me.txt to /home/encrypted_me.asc.

+Decrypt /home/decrypt_me.asc to /home/decrypted_me.txt.
+(Passphrase for decryption and encryption is kodekloud).

+**#19 Web Server Security**

+During a recent security audit, the application security team of xFusionCorp Industries found security issues with the Apache web server on Nautilus App Server 3 server in Stratos DC.
+They have listed several security issues that need to be fixed on this server.
+Please apply the security settings below:

+a.
+On Nautilus App Server 3 it was identified that the Apache web server is exposing the version number.
+Ensure this server has the appropriate settings to hide the version number of the Apache web server.

+b.
+There is a website hosted under /var/www/html/blog on App Server 3.
+It was detected that the directory /blog lists all of its contents while browsing the URL.
+Disable the directory browser listing in Apache config.

+c.
+Also make sure to restart the Apache service after making the changes.

+**#20 Linux Bash Script**

+The production support team of xFusionCorp Industries is working on developing some bash scripts to automate different day to day tasks.
+One is to create a bash script for taking websites backup.
+They have a static website running on App Server 2 in Stratos Datacenter, and they need to create a bash script named official_backup.sh which should accomplish the following tasks.
+(Also remember to place the script under /scripts directory on App Server 2)

+a.
+Create a zip archive named xfusioncorp_official.zip of /var/www/html/official directory.

+b.
+Save the archive in /backup/ on App Server 2.
+This is a temporary storage, as backups from this location will be clean on weekly basis.
+Therefore, we also need to save this backup archive on Nautilus Backup Server.

+c.
+Copy the created archive to Nautilus Backup Server server in /backup/ location.

+d.
+Please make sure script won't ask for password while copying the archive file.
+Additionally, the respective server user (for example, tony in case of App Server 1) must be able to run it.

+**#21 Linux Find Command**

+During a routine security audit, the team identified an issue on the Nautilus App Server.
+Some malicious content was identified within the website code.
+After digging into the issue they found that there might be more infected files.
+Before doing a cleanup they would like to find all similar files and copy them to a safe location for further investigation.
+Accomplish the task as per the following requirements:

+a.
+On App Server 2 at location /var/www/html/blog find out all files (not directories) having .js extension.

+b.
+Copy all those files along with their parent directory structure to location /blog on same server.

+c.
+Please make sure not to copy the entire /var/www/html/blog directory content.

+**#22 Linux LogRotate**

+The Nautilus DevOps team is ready to launch a new application, which they will deploy on app servers in Stratos Datacenter.
+They are expecting significant traffic/usage of haproxy on app servers after that.
+This will generate massive logs, creating huge log files.
+To utilise the storage efficiently, they need to compress the log files and need to rotate old logs.
+Check the requirements shared below:

+a.
+In all app servers install haproxy package.

+b.
+Using logrotate configure haproxy logs rotation to monthly and keep only 3 rotated logs.

+(If by default log rotation is set, then please update configuration as needed)